pablosantos-aut/automation-POM/README.md

 ## test2.js

 Here is pretty much the same test as above, but it's encapsulated in a try-catch.
 I'm not sure how useful are these since the assertions actually return the failures of the test cases. (!)

+## test3.js & test4.js

+They're pretty much the same tests as test1 and test2, but they're organize in describe/it in order to check Mocha framework out.
+Turned out ot be interesting and I believe will be the framework for the actual purpose of this repo.